mwikstrom/scripthost-core/docs/scripthost-core.evaluatescriptresponse.vars.md

 Optionally includes the global variables that were accessed during script evaluation.

-This property is omitted unless the script is evaluated with the `track` option.
+This property may be omitted unless the script is evaluated with the `track` option

 <b>Signature:</b>